Appium is a free, open-source framework for automating native, hybrid and web mobile applications on iOS and Android platforms.

 2. Integrate with a mobile device cloud

-It’s hard to picture an effective mobile Test Environment without access to a mobile device cloud, like that from Perfecto Mobile or Sauce Labs.
+It’s hard to picture an effective mobile Test Environment without access to a mobile device cloud, like that from Perfecto by Perforce or Sauce Labs.
 Physical hardware in Test Automation would slow down a huge amount and make it a distinctly un-Agile environment.

 Sauce Labs actually uses Appium to host the tests.
-While Perfecto Mobile has a proprietary, no-coding development environment, combined with an Appium extension.
+While Perfecto by Perforce has a proprietary, no-coding development environment, combined with an Appium extension.
 Also, QMetry Automation Studio (QAS) has out-of-the-box integrations with Perfecto and Sauce Labs mobile device clouds.